FredKanter/ML-Model-ImageRegistration/README.md

 ## Data
 Images for on-the-fly data generation are provided in images.zip for all data sets mentioned in the paper.
 Testing requires HDF file with ground-truth deformations.
-Sample data to test full pipeline can be found in minimal_example.zip.
+Sample data to test the full pipeline can be found in minimal_example.zip.

 ## Documentation
 There is no documentation available yet.
 This version contains reduced visualization and tracking options.
-Commonly used methods such as Tensorboard are provided in the full version and will be shared later on.
+Commonly used methods such as Tensorboard are provided in the full version.

 NOTE: Minimal version not extensively tested.
-In case of problems please contact the author.
+In case of problems please get in touch with the author.

 ## Author
 Frederic Kanter, Institute of Mathematics and Image Computing, University of Lübeck, Germany